nitros12/module-python/README.md

 import analyticord
 ```

-To create the analyticord instance.
+To create the analyticord instance, the name `analytics` will mean this instance of AnalytiCord used.
 ```
 analytics = analyticord.AnalytiCord(token)  # where token is your analyticord token
 ```